-One Forbes Contributor suggests that universities begin offering tuition waivers as scholarships, rather than as income.
+Contributor suggests that universities begin offering tuition waivers as scholarships, rather than as income.
 Scholarships are not considered income, and redefining tuition waivers as such would provide a loophole for graduate students and universities.

 Another possible workaround is to contact members of Congress to petition the tuition waiver proposal.
 Graduate students, professors and administrators as well as advocates can contact their representatives in a variety of ways.
 One of the most effective ways to reach a Congressional representative is to call their district, or state, office.
 In most cases, calls go directly to a staff person, meaning a real conversation with a real person.